IBM/merlin-docs/docs/guides/platform/Install_MERLIN_In_AirGap.md

 A local Docker registry must be created to mirror all images in the local environment.
 The registry must meet the following requirements:

-* Support Docker Manifest V2, Schema 2 Opens in a new tab.
+* Support Docker Manifest V2, Schema 2.
 * Support multi-architecture images.
 Note: Do not use OpenShift image registry as the local registry.
 The OpenShift registry does not support multi-architecture images.
 * Is accessible from both the bastion server and the OpenShift Container Platform cluster nodes.
 * Has the username and password of a user who can write to the target registry from the bastion host.